salvatorethroughdata/Chocolate-sales-dashboard/README.md

 This Power BI project analyzes global chocolate sales transactions.

-The goal of the analysis is to evaluate sales performance, identify top-performing countries and salespeople, detect trends over time, and uncover actionable business insights through interactive dashboards.
+The goal of the analysis is to evaluate sales performance, identify top-performing countries and salespeople.

 ---